PedroDrago/cub3D/README.md

 - [ ] Norm
 - [ ] Refactor to organize better the functions
 - [ ] Choose sprites?
+- [ ] The speed variable needs to be adjusted
+- [ ] The resolution may be adjusted as well

 ### Rendering
 - [ ] Study Raycasting
-- [ ] Player initializing looking to the right position
+- [ ] Player initializing looking to the right position (NO, SO, EA, WE)

 ### Movements
+- [ ] I don't know if it is lacking something

 ### Parser
 - [ ] Remove memory leaks